One, don’t panic.

 a) Anticipate potential challenges so interim measures can be put in place to minimize impacts to the workplace and the investigation process.
 Does someone need to be removed from the workplace?
 Does certain building/IT access need to be suspended for the duration of the investigation?
 How will work be redistributed in the meantime?
 Where to conduct interviews to encourage participation and get participants to open up?

 b) Clearly define the mandate – what (incidents/allegations) to investigate and the purpose of the investigation.
-This will help limit the scope, time and cost of the investigation from expanding out of control.
+Beyond determining whether an allegation is substantiated, is the mandate also to determine if an internal policy was breached?
+Are different reports required for different audiences or stakeholders?
+Clearly defining the mandate will help limit the scope, time and cost of the investigation from expanding out of control.

 c) Identify what evidence need to be gathered, where they are located, if authorization is required and anticipate any roadblocks in accessing them.